David Taylor (wrestler, born 1990): 2017

-In his first competition of the year, Taylor dominated through the Grand Prix of Paris in January, and despite being initially banned by the Government of the Islamic Republic of Iran, he went on to compete at the World Cup on February, at Iran.
-At the World Cup, he displayed amazing skillset when he dominantly defeated four top-level opponents in impressive fashion; '12 Olympic bronze medalist and two-time European Champion Dato Marsagishvili in the first round (8-3), that year's World Championship bronze medalist Vladislav Valiev (TF 14–4), '12 Olympic Gold medalist Sharif Sharifov (TF 12–2) and '16 Olympic Gold medalist Hassan Yazdani (fall).
+In his first competition of the year, Taylor dominated the Grand Prix of Paris in January, and despite being initially banned by the Government of the Islamic Republic of Iran, he competed at the World Cup in February in Iran.
+At the World Cup, he defeated four top-level opponents: '12 Olympic bronze medalist and two-time European Champion Dato Marsagishvili in the first round (8-3), that year's World Championship bronze medalist Vladislav Valiev (TF 14–4), '12 Olympic Gold medalist Sharif Sharifov (TF 12–2), and '16 Olympic Gold medalist Hassan Yazdani (fall).

-After a prestigious last performance, Taylor came back to claim his second US National title on April, with an overall score of 40–4 against five opponents.
+Taylor claimed his second US national title in April, with an overall score of 40–4 against five opponents.
 After a quick win at Beat the Streets, Taylor made the World Team Trials finals when he ran through '16 US OTT Greco-Roman champion Joe Rau and '12 Junior World Championship runner-up Pat Downey, and defeated three-time NCAA Division I All-American Nick Heflin to make the best-of-three, where he faced returning Olympic Bronze medalist J'den Cox.
-In the first match, Taylor rallied comfortably with a 9–3 win, but was closely defeated in the second match 3–4, leading up to a controversial third bout due to Cox' sweat and alleged passivity, which caused Taylor to kick the challenge cube and his cornerman Cael Sanderson to throw items at the official and a chair onto the mat after losing 3–5.
+In the first match, Taylor rallied comfortably with a 9–3 win, but was closely defeated in the second match 4–3, leading to a controversial third bout due to Cox's sweat and alleged passivity, which caused Taylor to kick the challenge cube and his cornerman Cael Sanderson to throw items at the official and a chair onto the mat after losing 5–3.

-He came back to competition at the World Clubs Cup on December, where he helped the TMWC reach second place with notable victories over Alireza Karimi and Pawan Kumar.
+He came back to competition at the World Clubs Cup on December, where he helped the TMWC to second place with notable victories over Alireza Karimi and Pawan Kumar.